 We can teach art students about primary and secondary colors — that red and green makes yellow — but only the artist can put them together in a way that evokes a reaction.
 Or better still, an action on our call.
 The web is proof of this: it’s a product of just two choices — 1’s and 0’s — yet these numbers have been arrayed in such innumerable combinations so as to produce the dynamic web we find today.

-Puzzles and mysteries
+Creative Marketing, Puzzles and Mysteries

-In the book, What the Dog Saw, Malcom Gladwell breaks down the distinction between a puzzle and a mystery.
+In the book, What the Dog Saw, Malcolm Gladwell breaks down the distinction between a puzzle and a mystery.
 A puzzle is when we have all of the pieces we need to make a complete picture, we just need to arrange them in the proper order so that they make sense.
 With a mystery, information is scarce and we instead rely on intuition, interference or a gut feeling.
 Perhaps this is what Rumsfeld meant when he famously said, “unknown unknowns.”

 Ten years ago I lost my father to brain cancer, the final chapter of a seriously complicated medical history.
 When the cancer placed so much pressure on his brain that he lost motor function in one side of his body, doctors sent him home: nothing wrong.
 Only with my mother’s persistence, did a better hospital, Mass General, which is affiliated with Harvard, admit him.